Trump and Vance erupt at Zelensky in tense Oval Office meeting - Local News 8

 Raising his voice, after more back-and-forth, Trump said, “You’re gambling with the lives of millions of people.
 You’re gambling with World War III.”

-At one moment, Vance accused Zelensky of being “disrespectful” toward his American hosts.
+At one point, Vance accused Zelensky of being “disrespectful” toward his American hosts.

 “You’re not acting all that thankful,” Trump added.